 when you can't be there, or need respite care

-With my years of professional experience and extensive training as an Animal Hospice Palliative Care (AHPC) Practitioner -- and having earned a Certificate of Completion by passing an exam on Animal Hospice Certification Curriculum (with honors) -- palliative and hospice care for companion animals is my wheelhouse.
+With my years of professional experience and ongoing training as a Certified Animal Hospice Practitioner -- palliative and hospice care for companion animals is my wheelhouse.
 Whether it's due to age-related decline, mobility issues, a diagnosis of a life-limiting illness at any age or conditions like cancer, Chronic Renal Disease, laryngeal paralysis/GOLPP, lymphoma, diabetes, immune-mediated disease and arthritis, I work closely with families and their veterinarians in managing and monitoring a pet's condition and to provide comfort care every step of the way.
-There's no need to go it alone during your pet's final months, weeks and end-of-life with the support and expertise that I can provide.
+From palliative to hospice and end-of-life care support, there's no need to go it alone during your pet's final years, months, weeks and end-of-life with the expertise that I can provide.
 Find out why area families and their veterinarians recommend partnering with me.